wadholm/microblog/ansible/README.md

 **hosts** contains host groups.
 We only have the host `local` because our servers are dynamic and we used the playbook `gather_aws_instances` instead.

-**insert_aws_keys_in_config.sh** reads AWS credentials from clipboard and pasts to `aws_keys.yml`.
-Also encrypts the file.
+**insert_aws_keys_in_config.sh** reads AWS credentials from clipboard and exports as env variables.
+To use, source the file `. insert_aws_keys_in_config.sh`.

-**aws_keys.yml** vars file that contain AWS credentials.
-If you don't have this file it will be created when you run the `insert_aws_keys_in_config.sh` script.

 ### Credentials

 #### ssh-keys
-Without ssh-key files we need to enter the password for out ssh-key everytime we run a task.
+Without ssh-key files we need to enter the password for out ssh-key every time we run a task.
 To avoid this make sure you have added your ssh-key to the ssh-agent.
+Do follwing commands or run `make add-ssh` in root folder (you need to replace <path-to-ssh-key> in `Makefile` to use this command).

 ```
 eval "$(ssh-agent -s)"